unfoldingWord/uw-content-validation/src/demos/all-book-packages-check/README.md

 ## Door43 All Book Packages Check - Readme

-The code below requests some info and then checks the requested Bible books -- NT or OT or ALL across several repos.
+The code below requests some info and then checks the requested Bible books—NT or OT or ALL across several repos.
 OBS (Open Bible Stories) can also be added.
 This is convenient to see all these check results collected into one place.

 `All Book Packages Check` calls `checkBookPackages()` which then calls `checkBookPackage()` for each given book identifier, which in turn calls `checkFileContents()` for the book file in each repo (or calls `checkRepo()` for **OBS**).

-**Warning**: Some book packages contain many files and/or very large files, and downloading them all and then checking them might slow down your browser -- maybe even causing pop-up messages asking to confirm that you want to keep waiting.
+**Warning**: Some book packages contain many files and/or very large files, and downloading them all and then checking them might slow down your browser—maybe even causing pop-up messages asking to confirm that you want to keep waiting.

 **Note**: This demonstration uses saved (cached) copies of files stored inside the local browser.
 This makes reruns of the checks faster, but it won't notice if you have recently updated the files on Door43.
 If you want to clear the local caches, use either the `reloadAllFilesFirst` variable below, or the `Clear Cache` function from the menu.